ivankovnatsky/nixos-config/docs/mini-vm.md

 ## Overview

-`mini-vm` is a NixOS virtual machine running on Orbstack on Mac mini.
-It provides services like Open WebUI for the homelab infrastructure.
+`mini-vm` is a NixOS virtual machine running on Orbstack on Mac mini used for development and testing.

 ## Creation